satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/ImplementingAnonymousClientWithSkypeWebSDK.md

 ---
-title: Implementing a Anonymous Client with the Skype Web SDK
+title: Implementing an Anonymous Client with the Skype Web SDK
 ---
 # Implementing a Anonymous Client with the Skype Web SDK